 Infusion rate of 5 mL/hour for a duration of 48 hours

-The BLINCYTO solution must be administered using IV tubing that contains a sterile, non-pyrogenic, low protein-binding, 0.2 micron in-line filter.
+The BLINCYTO solution to be infused over 24 or 48 hours must be administered using IV tubing that contains a sterile, non-pyrogenic, low protein-binding, 0.2 micron in-line filter.
+The 0.2 micron in-line filter is not required for a 7-day infusion IV bag.

 Important Note: Do not flush the BLINCYTO infusion line or intravenous catheter, especially when changing infusion bags.
 Flushing when changing bags or at completion of infusion can result in excess dosage and complications thereof.
 When administering via a multi-lumen venous catheter, BLINCYTO should be infused through a dedicated lumen.